 Conclusion

-In this article, you understood the steps to move data from Shopify Snowflake using Custom code.
+In this article, you understand how to move data from Shopify Snowflake using custom code.
 In addition, you explored the various limitations associated with this method.
 So, you were introduced to an easy solution – Hevo, to move your Shopify data to Snowflake seamlessly.

 Hevo integrates with Shopify seamlessly and brings data to Snowflake without the added complexity of writing and maintaining ETL scripts.
 It helps transfer data from Shopify to a destination of your choice for free.